Evolving test instances of the Hamiltonian completion problem: Visualizing the instance space

 Ten different features of graph instances were chosen as they had a high correlation with instance hardness in preliminary tests.
 These are features that relate to the edge distribution, the connectivity of the graph and many other properties.
 The list is as follows: the density of the graph, the clustering coefficient, the energy of the graph, the maximum degree of the nodes, the standard deviation, skewness and kurtosis of the degree distribution, the diameter, the percentage of nodes with a degree of 1 and the percentage of nodes with a degree of 2.

-A few definitions are useful: the density of a graph is defined as $2*|E|/ (|V|*|V-1|)$, which is the amount of edges divided by the total number of possible edges.
-The energy of a graph is defined as the sum of the absolute values of the eigenvalues of the adjacency matrix \cite{energy}.
+A few definitions are useful: the density of a graph is defined as $2*|E| / (|V|*|V-1|)$, which is the number of edges divided by the total number of possible edges.
+The energy of a graph is defined as the sum of the absolute values of the eigenvalues of the adjacency matrix \citep{energy}.
 The degree of a node is the number of connections it has to other nodes.
 The degree distribution is then the probability distribution of these degrees.
-The diameter of a graph is defined as the largest number of nodes which must be traversed in order to travel from one node to another in the shortest way possible.
+The eccentricity of a node is the largest number of nodes which must be traversed in order to travel from this node to another node in the shortest way possible.
+The diameter of a graph is the maximum eccentricity of any node in the graph.
 For example, the diameter of graph $G$ in Figure \ref{fig:hcpexample} (a) is 3.
+Note that we also experimented with other features (e.g. ones related to the minimum spanning tree of a graph), but these were either not correlated to instance hardness, were linearly correlated with the ones we eventually selected, were too computationally expensive to calculate, or did not increase the variance of the features in the first 2 dimensions.
+There are also a lot of TSP features available, see e.g. footnotes 5, 6 and 7 of \cite{kerschke}.
+However these are almost all related to the 2-D aspect of the TSP problem, for example using the convex hull, centroid or rectangular area, which is not applicable to HCP.
+As such, we deem the used feature set to be adequate.